-Private hospitals like Bumrungrad and Samitivej are among the best in the world and are popular destinations for medical tourism, offering luxurious surroundings and excellent standards that simply wouldn’t be possible at a government hospital.
+Private hospitals in Bangkok like Bumrungrad and Samitivej are among the best in the world and are popular destinations for medical tourism, offering luxurious surroundings and excellent standards that simply wouldn’t be possible at a government hospital.

 Although you’d be surprised at what your social security covers you for, for specialized treatment you’re likely going to have to rely on a private hospital.

 Even the basics such as annual checkups will be much more thorough at a private hospital.